 It includes a ranked list of the most common and dangerous Application Security Risks.

 There are a large number of tools specializing in different disciplines like: requirements management, software & database design, software configuration management, build & deploy, continuous integration, development, debugging, profiling, code analysis or testing.

-It should be mentioned that specialist from infrastructure/operations have also toolboxes with interesting capabilities, e.g. network monitoring, network analysis, operation system analytics, penetration testing, log file analysis, database performance tuning.
+It should be mentioned that a specialist from infrastructure/operations have also toolboxes with interesting capabilities, e.g. network monitoring, network analysis, operation system analytic, penetration testing, log file analysis, database performance tuning.

 A software engineer can't know all tools in detail, but he/she should know the key concepts and underlying technologies.
 Knowing the right tool and how to use can increase the productivity and quality.
 Spend some time to learn about tools.

 Don't Trust Code without Adequate Test

 Ten years ago, I trusted my code.
 Why not?
 After 8 years C++ with excellent skills and a lot of experiences, I just coded, tested and everything was working well.
 But over the years I made and saw a lot of errors.
 Because of these errors, I lost the trust in my own and others code.

 Today, I don't trust code until it passed: